maxaeon/EQ-bench/README.md

 Status: *early scaffold* (v0.0.1) - layout may change

 ## 1  Project Snapshot
+SERA-X is an open benchmark for evaluating emotional intelligence in AI systems.
+This repository collects design documents and sample datasets.
+Visitors can use the issue templates **Add a Source** and **Add a Construct** to automatically append references and constructs to the datasets `docs/literature.json` and `data/construct_submissions.json`.
+For guidance, see [docs/persisting_constructs.md](docs/persisting_constructs.md) and the [Quick GitHub Guide](docs/quick_github_guide.md).

 | Project Attribute | Short description |
 |-------------------------|---------------------|
 | **Goal** | Provide an open, reproducible framework that measures how well large-language models (and, later, multimodal systems) *sense*, *explain*, *respond* to, and *adapt* around human emotions. |